-The ILAE British Chapter GP Society was formed in 2006 to formalise the work of an increasing number of UK general practitioners involved in offering epilepsy care.
+The ILAE British Branch GP Society was formed in 2006 to formalise the work of an increasing number of UK general practitioners involved in offering epilepsy care.

 This proved to be a timely development as GP Commissioning and a drive to increase community based care has in many areas seen the development of epilepsy care being made available even closer to home for people with epilepsy.

-The ILAE British Chapter offers membership to all GPwSI in epilepsy care, either in their own practices or employed by PCTs or health boards.
+The ILAE British Branch offers membership to all GPwSI in epilepsy care, either in their own practices or employed by PCTs or health boards.

 Aims of the GP Society